International Symphony Orchestra

 The International Symphony Orchestra of Sarnia, Ontario and Port Huron, Michigan began in 1957.
 The Little Orchestra Society of Sarnia and the Port Huron String Ensemble came together and formed the Orchestra.
-The Orchestra is a non-profit organization and consists of around fifty-five musicians who are from both sides of the border between the United States and Canada.
-Many work full-time in the music profession.
+The Orchestra is a non-profit, charitable organization and consisted of around fifty-five musicians who are from both sides of the border between the United States and Canada when it was in operation.
+Many of the musicians work full-time in the music profession.
 Other members are engineers, teachers, doctors, nurses, and homemakers, and all are well-trained musicians.

-From 1997 to 2011, the Orchestra's music director was acclaimed Canadian conductor Jerome Summers.
-After an extensive search lasting nearly two years, the Orchestra selected Douglas Bianchi of Wayne State University in 2012 as its new music director.
-The Orchestra performs at various venues and churches in the area throughout each season, including the Imperial Oil Center for the Performing Arts in Sarnia and the McMorran Theater in Port Huron.
+From 1997 to 2011, the Orchestra's music director was acclaimed Canadian conductor Jerome Summers, who retired in 2011.
+After Summers's retirement, the Orchestra selected Douglas Bianchi of Wayne State University in 2012 as its new music director.
+The Orchestra performed at various venues and churches in the area throughout each season, including the Imperial Oil Center for the Performing Arts in Sarnia and the McMorran Theater in Port Huron.